Nikojoel/ChatClient/README.md

 1. Server startup: open a socket and wait for clients to connect.

-2. After the client has been connected the server greets him with a message and asks user to input a unique username.
+2. After the client has been connected the server asks user to input a unique username.
 If username is not unique server will request the user to input another username.
 * After receiving a valid user name server will create a user object.
 * The user object will also keep track of how many messages the user have sent.
 * The new user joining will be broadcasted to all users.